 When multiple stations exist on a lake or reservoir (e.g., one "shallow" and one "deep" station), they are usually sampled on the same day or within the same seven-day period.
-The applicable assessment protocols shall be applied to the shallow and deep station datasets separately.
-If one or both datasets indicate impairment, the impairment conclusion for the AU is Non Support.
-If there are conflicting assessment conclusions, it will be noted in the Record of Decisions.
-The approach in this section is applicable to all impairment determination procedures detailed in this Main Assessment Protocol, as well as all appendices unless otherwise stated.
+The applicable listing methodology shall be applied to the shallow and deep station datasets separately.
+If one or both datasets indicate impairment, the impairment conclusion for the AU is Not Supporting.
+If there are